Does CBD Cause or Help With Withdrawals?

 By reducing cigarettes by 40%, you're reducing normalization and potentially, withdrawals by 40%.

 Remember that tolerance is dose-dependent.
 The more the influx, the harder the brain pushes back.
+Check out CBD and nicotine addiction.

 To another stimulant.